by ANDY DURSIN

 Aside from a couple of vivid chase sequences that briefly bring the picture to life, “The Presidio” is tedious and forgettable.
 Harmon, obviously not the first choice to topline the film opposite Connery, came in after Jeff Bridges departed, while Connery himself was apparently a replacement for an ailing Lee Marvin.
 There’s not a lot of chemistry between the duo, though Ryan – with her frizzy ‘80s mop – injects some much-needed life into the picture (even if she’s less than believable as Sir Sean’s offspring).
 Ultimately this is a minor film for all involved, and sputtered its way to a $20 million gross while its star flied off to join Steven Spielberg and Harrison Ford on the set of “Indiana Jones and the Last Crusade.”

 Warner’s Blu-Ray, at least, does a nice job enhancing Hyams’ trademark dank cinematography on Blu-Ray with a well-framed 1080p AVC encoded transfer.
-The DTS MA soundtrack offers a competent, though not especially memorable, score by Bruce Broughton.
+The DTS MA soundtrack offers a solid score by Bruce Broughton.

 Warner Archive New Releases